OnDataEngineering/OnDataEngineeringContent/_tech-categories/streaming-data-stores.md

 | DistributedLog | Distributed log service from Twitter supporting durability, replication and strong consistency built over Apache BookKeeper
 | Pulsar | Distributed pub-sub messaging from Yahoo, with persistent message storage based on Apache BookKeeper
 | BookKeeper | Distributed log storage service from Yahoo

+Note that [Apache Kafka](/technologies/apache-kafka/) is bundled with a number of Hadoop distributions.

 ## Commercial Technologies